KFeu1/precise-fractions/README.md

 console.log(f.toString()) // Outputs 11 / 3
 ```

-If you want to get the value of a fraction as a number, just cast is as such:
+If you want to get the value of a fraction as a number, just cast it as such:

 ```ts
 const f1 = f(2,3);